Xelus22/LoLSocWebpage/_posts/esports/2019-10-27-the-end-of-group-stage.md

 Ever since I started watching League of Legends (season 6 – I only started playing at the end of Season 5 okay), the LMS to me was always described a one team wonder.
 Flash Wolves (FW) were dominating the region with six consecutive titles from 2016 Summer to 2019 Spring and they have been to every international tournament representing the LMS besides this one.
 Looking at their results in each of their domestic splits, there was at least one team each split that was always just one step below them.
 And even if there was a team one step above them, FW just decimated them in the finals.

 Since FW once had great dominance, there must be a reason to why they have lost their dominance.
 Last year, they lost Karsa to the LPL when he was given a position on RNG and at the beginning of this year, they lost Maple and SwordArt to the LPL when they were given positions on Suning Gaming (SNG).
 Karsa still maintained his status as a World class jungler by helping Uzi achieve his first ever LPL title and winning every tournament that year besides Worlds.
-However, Maple and SwordArt have seemingly disappeared off the stage, their highest placement in the LPL this year being 7th or 8th.
+However, Maple and SwordArt have seemingly disappeared off the stage, their highest placement in the LPL this year being 7th/8th.
 Now the question arises, were the FW ever strong?
 And hence, there is another question, is the LMS strong enough to keep their status as the fifth best region in the world?

 Yes and no are my answers.